sujal-keshri/iHack/README.md

 Happy exploring and innovating with ReSearchIt!

-# Note: these all Functionalities are not implemented.
+# Note: All these Functionalities are not implemented.
 A few are for future scope